Lesson 66: Telemann Sonata in F major, TWV 41:F2 — Two Allegros and Whole-Work Assembly

 Differentiating the two Allegros

-• Pulse: III feels two-to-the-bar; IV feels four-to-the-bar.
+• Pulse: III feels two-to-the-bar; IV four-to-the-bar.

-• Articulation: III is slurred pairs; IV is double-tongued.
-The result is night and day.
+• Articulation: III slurred pairs; IV double-tongued.

 The whole sonata, end to end